chadulous/PixelVision8wiki/Engine_GameChipAPI.md

 ### Display ( visible )

 The display's size defines the visible area where pixel data exists on the screen.
-Returns the resolution of the display.
+Returns a point with X representing Width and Y representing Height.

 #### Arguments